rufer7/github-actions-workflow-with-OIDC-based-auth-against-Azure/README.md

 1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab
 1. [Create an Azure Active Directory application and service principal](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#create-an-azure-active-directory-application-and-service-principal) by following the steps under the link
-    - Assign role `Contributor` on subscription to the application
+    - Assign role `Contributor` with scope subscription (on subscription level) to the application (for a detailed step-by-step manual, see [here](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=delegate-condition#step-1-identify-the-needed-scope))
 1. [Add federated credentials](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#add-federated-credentials) by following the steps under the link
     - `Entity type`: `Branch`
     - GitHub branch name: `deploy-resource-group`